Set up and manage your InStore environment.

 -

-In the Webhook API Key field, enter the verification key or header token that the retailer's API gateway expects to precede all inbound requests.
+- For the Webhook API Key, enter the verification key or header token expected by your API gateway.
 This value is set on the Composable Commerce cart retrieval server where the

 x-api-key

-header sent from the MIST API server is validated (for example, in the/checkout/:cartId
+header sent from the InStore API server is validated (for example, in the/checkout/:cartId

 endpoint).
 You can only set or reset the key here; you cannot view it.
-For security purposes, this key is hidden from all API responses. -
+For security purposes, this key is hidden from API responses.

 Allowed URLs tab